jonasbucherETH/sushi_internship/README.md

 #### Updates, notes & code (messy now, needs some changes)

+#### aliases
+To make the alias persistent you need to declare it in the ~/.bash_profile or ~/.bashrc file
+> in my case, the ~/.bashrc file directs to a ~/.bash_aliases file, create this and add aliases

 Setting everything up and checking if everything previously done still works

 First try to add some PCA stuff to the Vcf App (later make a separate one)